gordicaleksa/pytorch-neural-style-transfer/README.md

 Copy 1 or more style images to the default style directory ./styl...........

 ### Debugging/Experimenting
-Output image looks too much like style image -> decrease style weight Output image looks too much like content image -> increase style weight There is too much noise (image is not smooth) -> increase tv weight (first try with multiples of 10 say if loss was 5e3 try 5e2 or 5e4 same for other weights)
+Q: Output image looks too much like style image?
+A: Decrease style weight Output image looks too much like content image -> increase style weight There is too much noise (image is not smooth) -> increase tv weight (first try with multiples of 10 say if loss was 5e3 try 5e2 or 5e4 same for other weights)